united-manufacturing-hub/benthos-umh/README.md

 #### Gitpod and Tailscale

-By default when opening the repo in Gitpod, everything that you need should start automatically.
+By default, when opening the repo in Gitpod, everything that you need should start automatically.
 If you want to connect to our local PLCs in our office, you can use tailscale, which you will be prompted to install.
 See also: <https://www.gitpod.io/docs/integrations/tailscale>

 #### For Go Code